by Torsten Pfeiffer

 Under certain circumstances, a strategic decision may still have to be made, which will have an impact on previous work and IT processes.
 So we from SEAL Systems recommend the general use of the standardized PDF format.
 This ensures that digitally signed documents or forms remain readable in the long term.
 This aspect has become more important in times of constant, automatic updates in office software and IT applications.

 Learn how SEAL Systems was able to help MAQUET automatically generate neutral files from MS Office with signature pages.
-Fill out the below form to receive the case study – for free.
+Click the button below to receive the success story – for free.